Santa Barbara, Iloilo: History

-The officials of the Revolutionary Government were Roque Lopez, president; Vicente Franco, vice president and secretary of the interior; Venancio Concepcion, secretary of finance; Ramon Avanceňa, secretary of state; Jovito Yusay, secretary of justice; Julio Hernandez, secretary of war; Fernando Salas, secretary general.
+The officials of the Revolutionary Government were Roque Lopez, president; Vicente Franco, vice president and secretary of the interior; Venancio Concepcion, secretary of finance; Ramon Avanceňa, secretary of state; Jovito Yusay, secretary of justice; Julio Hernández y Dayot, secretary of war; Fernando Salas, secretary general.
 General Martin T. Delgado was chosen General –in-Chief of the Revolutionary Forces.

 Santa Barbara became the headquarters of the Revolutionary Forces and from here, Gen. Delgado launched the campaign to liberate the whole province which culminated in the surrender of Iloilo City by Governor-General de los Rios on December 24, 1898.

 The victory against Spain was short-lived as the Philippine–American War followed.
 Gen. Delgado led the same army against Americans from 1899 to 1901.
 Delgado was forced to surrender on February 2, 1901.

+As Iloilo governor, Adriano Hernández y Dayot introduced the first irrigation system in San Miguel and Santa Barbara in 1910.

 Upon the establishment of the civil government, Martin Delgado was appointed as the first provincial Governor of Iloilo and was elected to the same position in the first elections held in 1903.
 Santa Barbara became a town under American regime and was incorporated into a municipality by the Commonwealth Government.
 The town soon began to progress.

 In 1948, Barangay Tuburan-Solbud was transferred to Zarraga, Iloilo.